-Four Familes of the Fallen - A WWI Commemoration Play
+WWI Commemoration Play: Four Families of the Fallen - Esher

-For Heritage Weekend, Four x 10-minute original plays inspired by REAL PEOPLE and TRUE EVENTS to commemorate the centenary of the end of the First World War.
+For Heritage Open Days, four 10-minute original plays inspired by true events to commemorate the end of the Great War.

 In the summer of 1918, four war-weary Elmbridge families of servicemen killed in the Great War prepare to attend their local annual memorial service.
 But with no end to the war in sight for the community divided by patriotism, gender and social class, emotions run high and the families find themselves facing some uncomfortable home truths.